mhvk/baseband/docs/baseband/tutorials/getting_started.rst

     array([-1, -1,  3, -1,  1, -1,  3, -1,  1,  3, -1,  1])

-As discussed in detail in the :ref:`VDIF section <vdif>`, VDIF files are sequences of "frames", each of which is comprised of a header (which holds information like the time at which the data was taken) and a block of data.
-Multiple concurrent time streams can be stored within a single frame;
+As discussed in detail in the :ref:`VDIF section <vdif>`, VDIF files are sequences of data frames, each of which is comprised of a :term:`header` (which holds information like the time at which the data was taken) and a :term:`payload`, or block of data.
+Multiple concurrent time streams can be stored within a single frame; each of these is called a ":term:`channel`".
-each of these is called a "channel".
-Moreover, groups of channels can be stored over multiple frames, each of which is called a "thread".
+Moreover, groups of channels can be stored over multiple frames, each of which is called a ":term:`thread`".
 Our sample file is an "8-thread, single-channel file" (8 concurrent time streams with 1 stream per frame), and in the example above, ``fh.read`` decoded the first 12 samples from all 8 threads, mapping thread number to the second axis of the decoded data array.
 Reading files with multiple threads and channels will produce 3-dimensional arrays.

-If you want to know the shape of a single complete sample - the set of samples from all available threads, channels, etc., for a given point in time - it is accessible through::
+If you want to know the shape of a :term:`complete sample` - the set of samples from all available threads and channels for one point in time - it is accessible through::

     >>> fh.sample_shape
     SampleShape(nthread=8)

-By default, dimensions of length unity are removed from the sample shape.
+By default, dimensions of length unity are |squeezed|, or removed from the sample shape.
 To retain them, we can pass ``squeeze=False`` to `~baseband.vdif.open`:

     >>> fhns = vdif.open(SAMPLE_VDIF, 'rs', squeeze=False)
     >>> fhns.sample_shape    # Sample shape now keeps channel dimension.